 Our human-centred approach drives breakthrough innovation and design.
 Identifying and satisfying user needs can generate revenue growth by delighting the customer.

-At our technology centre, we develop products from initial research and concept design, through development, prototyping, manufacture, supply chain set-up and support.
+At our Global Innovation and Technology Centre, we develop products from initial research and concept design, through development, prototyping, manufacture, supply chain set-up and support.